sebastienwood/sebastienwood.github.io/_pubs/1_2019_NEWCAS.md

     - text: "We show that a basic GAN can manage to output something convincing with a ridiculously small dataset for the needs of anomaly detection in semiconductor industry."
 ---

-To be presented in June @ Munich.
+Presented in June @Munich by my teammate.
+Nominated for best paper award.

 ## Summary
 We make use of VAE and GAN with an extremely limited dataset (approx 20 samples) of wafers exhibiting anomalies.
 Results are compared given the likelihood of the generated wafers (human evaluation).
 We show that GAN manage to achieve a convincing result, while VAE fails.